-Fellows must commit 9-12 weeks of full-time work on a summer project with an organization working in the human rights field.
-This means living on-site for between 9 to 12 weeks.
-Fellows must write and publish at least four blog posts about their experiences.
+Fellows commit 9-12 weeks of full-time work on the summer internship and/or project with an organization working in the human rights field and must live on-site for the duration.
+Fellows must submit at least four blog posts about their experiences.

 Fellows present their work to the NYU community at the group’s annual Human Rights Symposium.
 This will involve a substantial 10- to 12-page paper and/or a panel presentation.

-Gallatin has sponsored 38 Global Fellows to date—eight in 2014, nine in 2013, eleven in 2012, and ten in 2011.
-To learn more about the Fellows and the organizations with which they are affiliated, visit the links below and see the Fellows' current blog site, blogs from 2011-14 Fellows, and annual symposium presentations about their summer experiences.
+Gallatin has sponsored 50 Global Fellows to date—eleven in 2015, nine in 2014, nine in 2013, eleven in 2012, and ten in 2011.
+To learn more about the Fellows and the organizations with which they are affiliated, visit the links below and see the Fellows' current blog site, blogs from 2011-14 Fellows, and annual symposium presentations about Fellows' summer experiences.

 The Gallatin Global Fellowship in Human Rights is supported and advised by a group of distinguished leaders in the field of International Human Rights.

 Learn more about the Advisory Council here.

 The program is open to all undergraduate students in degree-granting programs at NYU and to master’s students in Engineering, Gallatin, the Global Institute for Public Health, the Graduate School of Arts and Science, Nursing, the School of Law, Social Work, Steinhardt, Tisch, and Wagner.